-Strategic Solutions to Reverse the Cycle of Disrepair
+Strategic Solutions to Reverse the Cycle of Deferring Maintenance

 DEFERRED MAINTENANCE is the single greatest cause of increased insurance and legal costs, declining property values, and resident complaints.
 Owners pour dues into their HOAs year after year to preserve and increase return on investment.
 Instead they find that property values remain flat, even in an upward trending real estate market, when properties defer maintenance.

 Condo living is one of the greatest sociological experiments of our time.
 A handful of residents assume responsible for the welfare of a multi-million-dollar asset.
 With the best of intentions, they often lack sufficient experience in finance, construction, or HOA management.
 The experiment results are in, and HOA boards must become much more savvy in how they manage the decades-old problem.

 Board members volunteer for a tough and thankless job.
 Below are some of the factors that make their task harder than it needs to be.

 Successful HOA Communities Must Achieve Goals of Fiscal and Physical Health

 Boards sometimes believe that with reduced funding levels they have to choose between fiscal and physical health when making tough repair choices.
 However, there are solutions that will prove less painful in the long run for Boards willing to make touch choices.
 Even if the decisions make them unpopular in their community.

 In a San Diego Union Tribune article published over a decade ago, reporter Lori Weisberg quoted experts who warned (erroneously, in our opinion) that, “After years of deferred maintenance, compounded by tightfisted members’ unwillingness to pay higher monthly fees, condominium associations are facing a looming financial crisis…” Ms. Weisberg’s article alerts the industry to a growing concern.
 We’ve discovered that, far from tightfisted members being the cause, most residents clamor for boards to address overdue maintenance.